pedrosilvz/pedrosilvz/README.md

 **`Full-stack Developer`**

-I'm a full-stack Brazilian developer that works as much in back-end as front-end.
+I'm a Full-Stack brazilian developer that works as much in back-end as front-end.
 It's never too late to I learnmore and more about programming!
 Subscribe to my Youtube channel called [pdrsily](https://www.youtube.com/@pedrosilvz).
 In my channel, I talk about programming and games tips, projects, and much more!! 📚